celery/celery/docs/userguide/monitoring.rst

 Custom Camera
 ~~~~~~~~~~~~~

-Here is an example camera, dumping the snapshot to the screen:
+Here is an example camera, dumping the snapshot to screen:

 .. code-block:: python

     from pprint import pformat

     from celery.events.snapshot import Polaroid

     class DumpCam(Polaroid):